Skip to main content

 Engaging Frontline Communities

 To learn about the current level of access to electrical energy services and programs, City staff reviewed national and local reports to identify potential lack of access to electric energy services and the interconnection between energy and community health and other basic needs.
-Next, to better understand low-to-medium income residents, in the summer of 2019 the City distributed a survey to 562 residents and held ten listening sessions.
-In October 2018, Four Environment & Us Workshops were held to increase awareness and understanding of the importance of integrating equity into environmental actions and policy.
+Next, the City distributed a bilingual survey to 562 residents and held ten listening sessions to better understand the needs of low-to-medium income residents.
+Four Environment & Us Workshops were held to increase awareness and understanding of the importance of integrating equity into environmental actions and policy, later that fall.

 Read more